 We are committed to providing an education which offers equality of opportunity and is free from discrimination on grounds of race, sex, class or disability.

 As a Church School the Christian faith lies at the heart of our ethos and underpins the way we work and live together as a community.
-Learning to take care of ourselves and others and to be tolerant and forgiving are important lessons that stand the children in good stead as they grow up.
+Learning to take care of ourselves and others and to be tolerant and forgiving are important lessons that stand the children in good stead and prepare them for successful relationships in future.

 We are fortunate to have strong links with all the local churches and particularly with St Mary’s Parish Church, where we attend and participate in services every term.
 Local clergy visit the school every week to lead collective worship.
-Although, as a church school, RE and collective worship are intrinsic parts of our teaching and learning policy, parents are legally permitted to withdraw their children from these activities.
-Supervision would be provided.
+Although, as a church school, RE and collective worship are intrinsic parts of our teaching and learning policy, parents are legally permitted to withdraw their children from these activities and supervision is provided.

 The school aims to provide a happy, safe and secure environment where all members of the community are treated with respect.
 We encourage good manners and responsible behaviour, and foster a positive attitude to learning by commending positive behaviour, effort and achievement through our consistent system of rewards.

-The children are encouraged to have a voice in school planning and we have a school council with representatives from every class who meet regularly to give their ideas on planned improvements and to help find ways of making school life even better.
+The children are encouraged to have a voice in school planning and we have a school council and worship team with representatives from every class who meet regularly to give their ideas on planned improvements and to help find ways of making school life even better.

 The lunch time break is an integral part of the school day.
 We encourage all children to have school meals.
 Some special diets can be provided for upon request.
 The provision at lunchtime is carefully managed and linked to our PSHE policy.